 - Weight gain

-If you experience SAD during the summer and spring months, you may also experience the following symptoms:
+If you experience SAD during the summer and spring months, you may also experience:

 - Anxiety and agitation